New Zealand Army

-Formed in 1845, as the New Zealand Military Forces, the Army traces its history from settler militia raised in that same year.
-The current name was adopted by the New Zealand Army Act 1950.
+The Army traces its military tradition to militias first established in the 1840s, but its modern origins lie in the Armed Constabulary, created in 1867 to carry out both military and policing duties.
+In 1886, the Constabulary was divided, with its military branch forming the foundation of the professional permanent army.
+Its military reserve force, the Territorial Force was formed in 1910, replacing the older Volunteer Force.
+New Zealand's military land forces formally adopted the name New Zealand Army in 1950.

 During its history, the New Zealand Army has fought in a number of major wars, including the Second Boer War, the First and Second World Wars, Korean War, the Malayan Emergency, Indonesia–Malaysia confrontation, Vietnam War, and more recently in Iraq and Afghanistan.

 Since the 1970s, deployments have tended to be assistance to multilateral peacekeeping efforts.
 Considering the small size of the force, operational commitments have remained high since the start of the East Timor deployment in 1999.
 New Zealand personnel also served in several UN and other peacekeeping missions including the Regional Assistance Mission to Solomon Islands, the Sinai, South Sudan and Sudan.

 History

 Colonial conflicts

 War had been an integral part of the life and culture of the Māori, even prior to European contact.
 The Musket Wars continued this trend and dominated the first years of European trade and settlement.
+Conflicts between Māori and the British began in 1843 and peaked with the Invasion of the Waikato in the mid-1860s.
+After Imperial troops withdrew, settlers continued the campaign.
+During these New Zealand Wars, colonial forces played a central role.

-The first European settlers in the Bay of Islands formed a volunteer militia from which some New Zealand Army units trace their origins.
-British forces and Māori fought in various New Zealand Wars starting in 1843, and culminating in the Invasion of the Waikato in the mid-1860s, during which colonial forces were used with great effect.
-From the 1870s, the numbers of Imperial (British) troops was reduced, leaving settler units to continue the campaign.
+The Army traces its military traditions to the earliest militias formed in New Zealand, with local volunteer forces being established in the early 1840s.
+These volunteer militias were disbanded with the Militia Ordinance of 1845, replaced with compulsory militias units.
+Compulsory militia units were active until 1872, when the Taranaki Militia was disbanded.
+No further compulsory militias were raised after that year, though provisions for them remained in law until 1950.

-The first permanent military force was the Colonial Defence Force, which was active in 1862.
-This was replaced in 1867 by the Armed Constabulary, which performed both military and policing roles.
-After being renamed the New Zealand Constabulary Force, it was divided into separate military and police forces in 1886.
-The military force was called the Permanent Militia and later renamed the Permanent Force.
+The first permanent military force in New Zealand was the Colonial Defence Force, raised in 1862.
+However, this force was replaced by the Armed Constabulary in 1867.
+The Armed Constabulary initially performed both military and policing roles, although its military arm was later split off in 1886, forming the Permanent Militia.
+The Permanent Militia was later renamed Permanent Force before it became the Royal New Zealand Artillery.
+Tother with the Royal New Zealand Engineers and the New Zealand Staff Corps, they formed the foundation for New Zealand's professional land forces.